Turnipseed Visitor Information

 Are you a professional or amateur photographer interested in taking photos at Turnipseed?

 Turnipseed Nature Preserve is picturesque and provides the perfect setting for a variety of photography opportunities.
-To ensure that all park visitors have an enjoyable experience, registration is required for photo shoots.
+To ensure that all preserve visitors have an enjoyable experience, registration is required for photo shoots.

-Please see the Photography Permit Information for a complete list of rules and guidelines and how to register for a permit.
+Please see the Photography Permitting Information for a complete list of rules and guidelines and how to register for a permit.

 Hiking and Walking Mileage

-Turnipseed has two miles of ADA accessible, fine gravel screened trails.
+Turnipseed has two miles of ADA-accessible, fine gravel-screened trails, and 1.25 miles of single-track trail.
 The 1-mile gravel road into park can also be used as a trail.
 There are many combinations of the loops and trails you can make to get the distance you want!
-More single-track hiking trails are planned for the future.

 Lupine Loop: 0.4 miles